How your job affects your car insurance

 Your occupation affects the price you pay for car insurance, whether or not you drive as part of your job.
 Find out why and see if you can save money.

-You have to state your employment status and job when you take out car insurance and the cost of your cover will be affected by your occupation.
+- You have to tell your insurer about your employment when you take out cover and it has an effect on the cost of your insurance

 If the insurer judges your job to be higher risk than another one, you’ll pay more.